SYMPTOMS OF GALLSTONES

 Stasis or stagnation of bile or incomplete emptying of the gallbladder causes the bile to coagulate or precipitate and clump together into stones.
 Sometimes it will form one large stone the size of a large marble or even a golf ball.

-The precurser to stones will be what is termed "sludge".7 A more scientific explanation would be that cholesterol stones are caused by the imbalance of cholesterol to bile salts, too much of one or not enough of the other.
+The precursor to stones will be what is termed "sludge".7 A more scientific explanation would be that cholesterol stones are caused by the imbalance of cholesterol to bile salts, too much of one or not enough of the other.
 There can also be too much bilirubin.
 So what good is that information?
 How can we control the too much of any of the above?
 Useless, I say.
 The following research makes much more practical sense as far as we are concerned:

 "Formation of pure cholesterol stones is initiated by an excessive intake of highly purified carbohydrates, a large intake of animal fats and a restricted intake of vegetable fibers.
 When the protein content of the lithogenic diet was reduced, mixed or combined stones were formed in golden hamsters.
 These experimentally, dietarily produced gallstones had compositions and fine structures similar to those of human gallstones.
 Some mentions were made of black stones which were found in the aged golden hamsters fed with lithogenic diets."
 4